lsrur/inspector/README.md

 In addition to the ability to group information, each group and subgroup excecution time will be measured and shown.
 If you forget to close a group, Laravel Inspector will automatically do it at the end of the script, but the excecution time for that group can not be taken.

 ## <a name="timers"></a>Timers
-We have a few methods to measure the time of our code:

 |Method|Description |
 |----|-----|